40M Turán

 The Turán tanks were a series of Hungarian medium tanks of World War II.
 They were produced in two main variants: the original 40M Turán (or Turán I) with a 40 mm gun and later the 41M Turán (or Turán II) with a short-barreled 75 mm gun, improved armour and a new turret.
-A total of 424 were made.
-The 40M Turán (Turán I) was originally inspired by and used the technology-based solutions found on the design of the Czechoslovak Škoda T-21 medium tank prototype.
+A total of 285 40M Turán I tanks were made.
+The 40M Turán (Turán I) was originally inspired by and used the features found on the design of the Czechoslovak Škoda T-21 medium tank prototype.
 The Turán tanks fought on the Eastern Front against the Soviets, and in the defence of Hungary.

 A further upgraded prototype variant, the 43M Turán (or Turán III) was also developed and constructed but did not go into mass production.
 This had a powerful long-barreled 75 mm gun, further improved armour and again had a new turret.
-Prototypes were manufactured, but work on the project stopped in 1944 when the mass-producing terminated in the country.
+Prototypes were manufactured, but work on the project stopped in 1944 when mass-production terminated in the country.